 3.5 “Institutional Costs” means university expenditures incurred to benefit and support Research and for which it may not be possible to provide an exact itemization of the cost attributable to an individual Research activity.
 Institutional Costs are real costs to the university, and include, without limitation, building use and depreciation, utilities, maintenance and upgrade of library resources, computer and network support, management and administration of research, financial services (including purchasing and accounting), legal services, human resource services, technology transfer office services, regulatory and research compliance (including research ethics, human ethics, animal ethics, and biohazard certification), hazardous waste disposal, controlled goods, radiation safety, occupational safety, campus security and liability insurance.

 3.6 “Institutional Costs Recovery Rate” is defined in section 8.0 of this policy.

-3.7 “Research” is defined as an undertaking intended to extend knowledge through a disciplined inquiry or systematic investigation of scholarly and artistic activity.
+3.7 “Research” is defined as an undertaking intended to extend and apply knowledge through a disciplined inquiry or systematic investigation of scholarly and artistic activity.

 4.0 The scope of this policy includes all funding for the purpose of Research.